catuhana/denoh/README.md

 - Support for shell commands
 - Beautiful log messages
 - Custom exit codes for scripting
-- Check for valid Git hooks
+- Check if hook is valid
-- Support for running in another folder
-- Entering custom Deno configuration file
+- Support for running in another folder or entering custom Deno configuration file

 ## Installation or Running